 The satyr, the elf, and the human continued their exploration of Keraptis' dungeon.
 Zeke discovered an open pit blocking the corridor and tested it's depth.
 This was easy enough for Zeke and Shananana to swim across, but Rickson's armor weighed him down and he had to have a rope tied around his torso and be drug across by his companions.
 The filth of the dungeon had mostly been washed away by the boiling water it had been inundated with previously, so the swim was not too unappealing.

 The next portion of the hallway proved a bit more vexing, however, as copper plates covering the walls caused all metal items to heat up extremely quickly when passing between them.
 Zeke, in front, only felt a bit warm as he was adorned in only leather armor, but Shananana's breastplate and Rickson's full set of plate armor caused them more serious burns.
-Finally, they just had to splash their way down the hallway as quickly as they could as removing the plates form the wall proved too difficult.
+Finally, they just had to splash their way down the hallway as quickly as they could as removing the plates from the wall proved too difficult.
 At the other end of the copper-covered walls, they reached a room with a short set of stairs leading up out of the water on the far side.
 They stopped to rest and recouperate some of their health, but a secret door opened next to the passage they had just entered the room from and a host of ghouls rushed out at them.

 Seasoned adventurers, such as they were, they knew the ghouls posed little threat to them, except for the chance that any successful scratch, no matter how trivial, could cause paralysis.
 With only three of them, and being quickly surrounded, they fought defensively - doing everything they could to protect themselves and each other from the claws and teeth of the undead.
 Zeke did eventually succumb to the paralytic touch of the beasts, but most had been dispatched by then and Rickson and Shananana were able to win the battle before the ghouls could make a meal of their companion.
 Searching the small room from which the ghouls had emerged, the three discovered what appeared to be a small giant bound to the ceiling with iron staples, beyond the leaping reach of the ghouls.
 It failed to respond to their queries, so Shananana used his healing magic to revive it.
 The imprisoned individual turned out to be Rock Hammerhand Boulderbeard, a goliath (or half-giant, as he explained to the party).
 The human, elf, and satyr had never encountered such a creature before and were quite impressed with his physical might.
 He proved friendly and asked to join them after describing his capture and torture after the defeat of his own party of adventurers not two days previously.
 The three were happy to add yet another warrior to their ranks and welcomed Rock to their group.
 Rock told them the chest of weapons and armor stored tantalizingly out of his reach in the far corner was his own equipment and asked to be allowed to claim it.
 The others agreed, and Zeke grudgingly removed the items he'd already sequestered within his Bag of Holding and handed them over to the half-giant.